flarum/docs/docs/extensions.md

 ### Through the interface

-Using the package manager extension, you can uninstall extensions directly from the admin dashboard.
+Using the extension manager extension, you can uninstall extensions directly from the admin dashboard.
 You can uninstall an extension by clicking the "Uninstall" button next to the extension you want to uninstall inside the extension's page.

 ![Uninstalling an extension](/en/img/uninstall-extension.png)